 The first thing that I like about this model is just how budget-friendly it is.
 At a price of $90 USD, it’s considerably less than its Nano counterparts.
 For context, the Reebok Nano X and Nano X1 are still sitting around $130 USD.
 If you want a daily driver for things like your commute or a shoe to rock for casual training, then the Reebok Nanoflex TR is a good shoe for you.

 Another pro with this model is its lightweight and breathable construction.
 The upper is made with a durable and breathable net mesh.
-This provided the shoe with a maneuverable and light feeling in whatever activity I was using them for.
+This provided the shoe with a maneuverable and light feeling in whatever activity I was using it for.
 The midsole and outsole also feed into the lightweight construction of this shoe.

 The Reebok Nano 9 and Nano X were fairly notorious for being heavier cross-training shoes.
 The Reebok Nanoflex TR comes in at a lighter weight and doesn’t have the same “bulk” that came with those shoes CrossFit-focused construction features.

 The final aspect that I like with the Nanoflex TR is the overall aesthetics.
-I personally love a clean and simple-looking shoe and I think this model knocks that aspect out of the park.
+I love a clean and simple-looking shoe and I think this model knocks that aspect out of the park.
 If you want a trainer to wear on a day-to-day basis and to the gym recreationally, then I think this model is a really good bet.

 Reebok Nanoflex TR Cons